 Still, there seems to be a gradient to soul starvation, since the starved still provide souls upon death.
 In other words, you don’t need to lose all your souls, just enough that you no longer have the capacity to function as a sentient being.
 And once your sanity crosses that threshold, your body forever loses agency, hence souls are our currency for trade.
 No one wants to become that violent monster hungry for souls, so they attempt to secure their reason by bolstering the souls that they might end up losing; the more, the better.
 The amount of souls is likely the key factor in why animals don’t possess sentience like humans as well.
 That said, we need the Maiden in Black in order to have the souls we add to ours improve things like intelligence, so the matter seems to be slightly more complicated.

-For one, the soul is clearly not metaphysical like traditionally imagined, but a tangible substance which we can extract from our bodies and hold in our hands.
+For one, the soul is clearly not metaphysical like traditionally imagined, but a tangible substance which we can extract from our bodies and hold in our hands, typically colored blue or aqua like most magic.
 Because of this, souls can be combined or split, decreasing or increasing their power — in the case of splitting, shedding the original soul of its unique properties as well.
 Beings that live longer tend to collect more souls, which then become part of their own.
 Souls of nameless soldiers are small and worth little while souls of legendary heroes are large and worth much, probably because the latter collected many souls from the many lives they encountered during their heroics.
 This seems to be because humans naturally absorb souls from those they kill, though this process apparently occurs beneath notice.
 Perhaps upon ending a life, the newly dispossessed soul becomes attracted to the nearest soul still active, but the fact that we can loot sizable souls from corpses and obtain more by killing with certain magical effects indicates that not all are drawn in.
 The absorbed souls also aren’t immediately incorporated into our own, so the natural process likely takes more time as we continue to experience life and exercise our minds each day.

 On the topic of days, the soul arts exhibit a clear pattern with light, especially the sun.
 Aside from obvious examples like Soul Ray, Light Weapon is a spell which conjures light to deal magic damage whereas its counterpart Cursed Weapon deals physical damage.
 Light is also emitted from soul-imbued augites, literally “brightstones”. (輝石) At least one of the two magic stones we acquire are of human invention, but the same cannot be said for the giant slugs.
 These luminescent mollusks produce a waxy, sticky magical substance — presumably mucus — from bathing in “lightwater”. (光水) Adding to this, cloudstone is specifically referring to “thin clouds”, (薄雲) using the same kanji for “thin” as its “light” green coloration.
 This is relevant because these transmogrified souls are seemingly formed in the breaks between such clouds.
 Because they take up that space where sunlight normally shines through, the ore blocks light and thereby increases a shield’s magic resistance.
 Not only does the imply light to be a medium for souls, it indicates that the giant ball of fire in the sky is a source for them.